 - Discuss the five components of lifestyle modification

-- Discuss the four classes of antihypertensive drugs known to reduce the complications associated with heart disease
+- Discuss the four classes of antihypertensive drugs recommended as first-line agents known to reduce the complications associated with hypertension

 This course is intended for multiple professions, including nurses, dietitians, paramedics and EMTs, pharmacists, physical therapists, physicians and radiologic technologists.